10 Day Thailand Itinerary for First Time Visitors (Beyond the Beaches)

 🛏️ Booking hotels in Thailand: We always use Booking.com to find and book accommodation in Thailand as it has a huge range of options and the review system makes it easy find out what previous guests liked (or disliked).
 From luxury hotels with rooftop pools overlooking the glistening city skyline to boutique guesthouses in the heart of Old Town, you’ll have no problems finding something that fits every budget.
 Explore the huge range of hotel options in Thailand here.

-🎟️ You pretty much never have to pay full price for admissions tickets in Thailand: Just click here and search for places you want to go, and book online for discounted entry or head on over here to read more about how to use Klook to book travel experiences.
+🎟️ You can purchase skip-the-queue admissions tickets and tours ahead of time in Thailand: Just click here and search for places you want to go, and book online for discounted entry or head on over here to read more about how to use Klook to book travel experiences.

 Looking for even more Thailand travel guides and tips?
 Click here!